Background:

 Walter Reed National Military Medical Center prior to enrollment.
 If no pathologic

-specimen is available, patients may enroll with a pathologist s report showing a
+specimen is available, participants may enroll with a pathologist s report showing a

 histologic diagnosis of prostate cancer and a clinical course consistent with the